 While it’s true that you can use the Sidecar feature by either wirelessly connecting your devices or via a wired connection, there are still two caveats worth remembering.
 For wireless connections, it’s important to remember that you can only use your iPad wirelessly up to 10 meters away from your Mac.
 Also, according to Apple’s white paper, both devices need to have Bluetooth, Wi-Fi, and Handoff turned on.

 For wired connections, the required cable type largely depends on which iPad model you’re using, but you’ll need either a lightning or USB-C cable.

 5. Start Sidecar-ing!

-For the most part, Apple has said that support for Sidecar “is included at the system level for all apps.”
-This support should include “both general navigation and drawing with Apple Pencil.”
+For the most part, Apple has been clear that support for Sidecar “is included at the system level for all apps.”
+According to Apple, this support should include “both general navigation and drawing with Apple Pencil.”